darrenks/nibbles/docs/tutorial_tour.md

 There aren't many example here [yet?], but there are many in [Ops.hs](https://github.com/darrenks/nibbles/blob/main/Ops.hs).

 ## Filter (not&#8728;)
-Filter (like many ops that want a function that returns a boolean) have no use for a tuple return, so `~` is taken to mean `not` of the function after `~`.
+Filter (like many ops that want a function that returns a boolean) have no use for a tuple return, so `~` is taken to mean `not` composed with the function after `~`.

 ## Zip With
 See the zipop table at the bottom of the $QuickRef for all supported ops. `~` can be used to do a true zip with a custom fn.

 Note that the 2nd arg doesn't have to be a list, if a scalar it will cycle itself.

-TODO Note that there are a few loose ends that need tidying here with respect to tuples.
+Currently most of these ops will not support lists of tuples, but it's high on the todo list to support them.

 ## Foldr / Scanl
 If the second arg is a constant then it is treated as an initial value in the fold, otherwise the first (or last in the case of foldr) element of the list is the initial value.

-There are some special cases for when the list is of tuples and for creating tuples.
-TODO explain those.
+If `~` precedes the function it means it will be describing an initial value and that value is a tuple.

+If the list you are folding on is of a tuple, then `~` just means set initial value (and you would need another `~` to make that initial value a tuple).
+This is a bit annoying to have two conventions depending on the type of list, so that may change in the future.

 ### Special Folds / Scans
 See the foldop table at the bottom of the $QuickRef for all supported ops.
 Note that if using `>` or `<` it will take an additional expression and do a max/min by that function.

-TODO Note that there are a few loose ends that need tidying here with respect to tuples and 2d+ lists.
+Currently most of these ops will no support lists of tuples or lists of lists but it's high on the todo list to support them.

 ## Division
 It is safe, in that if you divide by 0 you will get a signed infinity, except that infinity = 2^128...

+Modding by 0 will always return 0.

 ## Drop / Take
 Note that `` ` turns them into ops that also return a list of the elements not selected (like split at in Haskell).